antoinesylvia/Texas_Heat_Raceway/README.md

 - Audio manager (plays various sounds based on race state)
 - Web control interface ran locally (main dash and configuration options)

 The development of this project has a key secondary benefit: creating an engaging system that can teach children about science.
-The following phases will be integrated into our main dashboard as they are completed, or more on this please visit our other readme file: [Formulas](https://github.com/antoinesylvia/Texas_Heat_Raceway/blob/main/FORMULAS_TEXAS_HEAT_RACEWAY.md):
+The following phases will be integrated into our main dashboard as they are completed, for more on this please visit our other readme file [Formulas](https://github.com/antoinesylvia/Texas_Heat_Raceway/blob/main/FORMULAS_TEXAS_HEAT_RACEWAY.md):
 - Phase 1: Measurement of time, speed, and distance.
 [Currently Testing]
 - Phase 2: Analysis of gravitational acceleration (incline drop) and linear acceleration (straightaway between checkpoint and finish gate).
 [Planned]
 - Phase 3: Exploration of potential energy, work done, power, force, and g-force.
 [Planned]